 “Maybe you got an extra bonus at work and it pushed you into a higher tax bracket,” he said.
 “Contributing to a traditional IRA may give you enough of a tax deduction to offset that.”

 Conservative investments: Some of the more conservative options for IRA investments include IRA savings accounts and IRA CDs.
 However, the interest rates on these types of investments are typically lower than what you might stand to gain by investing in mutual funds or stocks.

-Rae says if you are looking for a conservative investment and decide to use an IRA CD, a longer-term CD will usually provide a higher interest rate.
+Rae says if you are looking for a conservative investment and decide to use an IRA CD, a longer term CD will usually provide a higher interest rate.
 If you do lock in a long-term IRA CD, you should be aware that withdrawing funds early may result in an early withdrawal penalty.

 Moderate investments: More moderate investments to consider with your retirement planning are target date funds.
 According to Rae, a target date fund can be a good option if you want to be a “hands-off” investor because it will automatically become more conservative as the target retirement date approaches.

 Rae also said there are a few adjustments you can make with target date funds to cater to a more conservative or aggressive approach.
 “If you want to be more conservative, pick a date that a little earlier than you actually want to use your funds,” he said.
 “Or, if you want to be a little more aggressive, use a target date fund that’s one increment after your projected retirement date.”

 - Aggressive investments: One of the most aggressive options that also comes with more risk is investing in individual stocks.
 While the return has historically been higher for stock investments, they also come with more risk.